pltod/hb-nodejs-2014/exam1/image-filters-lib/README.md

 * Considering the performance aspect:

-> Lodash is used for the loops
+> Lodash is used for loop statements

-> Bluebird is used for the promises
+> Bluebird is used for constructing Promises

-> Each row of the input image is scheduled for the next event loop to not block the execution for too long
+> Each row of the input image is scheduled for the next event loop.
+In this way the program is only blocked for the duration of each row calculations.

 * Additional optimization could be made:

-> using typed array Uint8ClampedArray
+> Using typed array Uint8ClampedArray

-> or nodejs libraries like ndarray (https://www.npmjs.org/package/ndarray)
+> Or nodejs libraries like ndarray (https://www.npmjs.org/package/ndarray)